henryacaron/darkforest-local/README.md

 of the game locally.
 This repository provides a setup for running a local game with just a few steps.

+## How darkforest-local Works

-This repo uses submodules to pair the [Dark Forest Ethereum backend](https://github.com/darkforest-eth/eth) with the [Dark Forest TypeScript frontend](https://github.com/darkforest-eth/client) so you can launch a local game.
+This repo uses [submodules](.gitmodules) to pair the [Dark Forest Ethereum backend](https://github.com/darkforest-eth/eth) with the [Dark Forest TypeScript frontend](https://github.com/darkforest-eth/client) so you can launch a local game.

+It also uses Yarn, a package manager and that allows for multiple **workspaces** to exist within a project.

+The **workspaces** allows each [submodule](.gitmodules) to have their own packages and configuration.
+Yarn places all of the packages for each submodule in the top level `node_modules/` folder.

 ## Requirements
 * Install [Yarn](https://classic.yarnpkg.com/en/docs/install)